 While the Cardinals players compete on the field, their generous wives, fiancés, and girlfriends join together to make a difference throughout the St. Louis community.
 Each year, the Cardinals Wives give back through a variety of fundraisers for area charities.
-Learn more about their 2017 events below.
+Learn more about their 2018 events below.

 Grab Bag Events

 Each season, the Cardinals Wives host a number of "Grab Bag" fundraisers.
 At each game-day event, the ladies sell mystery grab bags to fans for $50.
 Inside each bag is an autographed baseball from a Cardinals player and a card revealing the mystery signature.
 All proceeds benefit area non-profits selected by the Cardinals Wives.
 Grab Bags are available for purchase when gates open until they're sold out.
-Fans can purchase Grab Bags at Gates 1, 3 and 4, inside Ford Plaza, at the Cardinals Club, Redbird Club and in the suites.
+Fans can purchase Grab Bags at Gates 1, 3 and 4, inside Ford Plaza, at the Cardinals Club, Redbird Club and at the Budweiser Terrace.

-2017 events are scheduled for:
+2018 events are scheduled for:

-Angels' Arms provides a house and many resources for foster parents, so they can create a loving home for foster children.
+- Angels' Arms provides a house and many resources for foster parents, so they can create a loving home for foster children.
 The mission of the organization is to keep sibling groups together and find homes for hard to place foster kids, including teens transitioning into adulthood.
-Though Angels' Arms, foster kids experience what it is like to be part of a happy family and a caring community.
+Through Angels' Arms, foster kids experience what it is like to be part of a happy family and a caring community.

 Throughout the year, the Cardinals Wives work closely with Make-A-Wish® Missouri to grant wishes to children in need.